 [THE TOMATO PLANT CONVERSATION]

 After a quiet dinner, Soloman and Shelby walked the path to the treeline and back, where they dropped into the loveseat on the porch.
-Only one past sunset, the temperature had already dropped by nearly twenty degrees.
+An hour past sunset, the temperature had already dropped by nearly twenty degrees.

 Soloman leaned over and kissed Shelby, “Babe, what’s on your mind?”